yena53/hello-world/README.md

 Second, which genre are you in, like jazz, R&B, synthpop, electronics?

-Third, just tell me feelings to describe your project, like refreshment, cool, cute, melancholy, erotic.
+Third, just show me picture to describe your project, which could be refreshing, cool, cute, melancholy, erotic, or freak pictures.

+Done?
+I will recommend your future co-worker's instagram or facebook.